What do the triage steps mean?

 How to progress to next step and add a clinical note

 RIVIAM Digital Care.
-Training video on how to add or create a clinical note: <br> RIVIAM Digital Care.
-Training video on how to progress to the next step: <br> When you want to progress a consent to the next step (either a ...
+Training video on how to add or create a clinical note <br> RIVIAM Digital Care.
+Training video on how to progress to the next step: <br> When you want to progress a consent to the next step (either a step within the ...

 Duplicate consents